AnonymousUser188/AAAI2025/README.md

 ### Data Release

 We put the models and data on HuggingFace.
-Please download all files from the link and place them here.
+Please download all files and place them here.

 ```shell
 git lfs install